Kali Mountford: Early life

 Mountford was born in Crewe, the daughter of an engine driver.
-She attended Crewe Grammar School for Girls (became King's Grove High School in the late 1970s and The Oaks Academy in 2016) on Buchan Grove in Crewe.
-In 1986, whilst working at the Crewe Jobcentre, she stood as the Liberal candidate in a County Council bye-election in Crewe Central ward on 18 September.
+She attended Crewe Grammar School for Girls (which became King's Grove High School in the late 1970s and The Oaks Academy in 2016) on Buchan Grove in Crewe.
 At Crewe and Alsager College (now the Alsager Campus of Manchester Metropolitan University), she obtained a DipHE and a BA in Philosophy, Psychology and Sociology in 1988 as a mature student.
-Mountford served as a Sheffield City Councillor for four years and worked as a civil servant benefits clerk for 10 years then a researcher and training officer for further 10 years prior to entering Parliament.
-She was also active in the CPSA (became the PCS in 1998) also joint membership with IPCS Institute of Professional and Civil Servants as regional and national officer.
+Mountford worked as a civil servant benefits clerk for 10 years then as a researcher and training officer for a further 10 years prior to entering Parliament.
+She was also active in the CPSA (which became the PCS in 1998), with joint membership of the IPCS (Institute of Professional and Civil Servants) as a regional and national officer.

-Parliamentary career
+Political career

+In 1986, whilst working at the Crewe Jobcentre, Mountford stood as the Liberal Party candidate in a Cheshire County Council by-election in Crewe Central ward on 18 September.
+From 1992 to 1996 she was a Labour Party member of Sheffield City Council, representing Hillsborough ward.

 Mountford was selected as a Labour candidate through an all-women shortlist.
 She was first elected at the 1997 general election for Colne Valley and served as Parliamentary Private Secretary to Des Browne MP.

 She retired from the Commons at the 2010 general election.
 The Colne Valley seat was then won by the Conservative Party candidate, Jason McCartney.
 Although Labour fell to third place that election, they would regain the seat seven years later.